solace-fi/solace-docs/docs/dev-docs/sdk/Helper Methods.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 id: helper-methods
 title: Helper Methods
 ---

-Using the Fetcher object to make read-only calls to fetch data from the blockchain is relatively straightforward (hopefully!).
-More tricky is using the Policyholder object to send transactions to the blockchain.
+Using the Coverage object to make read-only calls to fetch data from the blockchain is relatively straightforward (hopefully!).
+More tricky is using the Coverage object to send transactions to the blockchain.
 There are a number of additional considerations, such as:

 1. How do we use a custom RPC endpoint? (e.g. if we want to use our [Alchemy](https://www.alchemy.com/) API key)?